 The FICO® Score was introduced to lenders over 30 years ago and has since become the best-known and most widely used credit score.
 But lender credit-granting requirements, data reporting practices, consumer demand for credit and consumer use of credit have all evolved since lenders first started using FICO Score in 1989.
 To help lenders make more informed credit-granting decisions, and to help ensure consumers get access to the credit they are qualified for, our analysts continually assess whether we should develop a new version of the FICO Score.

 FICO just announced the launch of our FICO® Score 10 Suite.
 These latest and greatest models offer substantial improvement in the predictive power of the FICO Score.
-Improvements in the predictive power of the Score means a more accurate ranking of consumers along the FICO score spectrum, which in turn enables lenders to safely grow their customer base.
-For example, we estimate that using the more predictive FICO 10 T model will enable credit card lenders to approve up to 6% more card applicants while keeping default rates constant, when compared to FICO Score 8.
+Improvements in the predictive power of the score means a more accurate ranking of consumers along the FICO Score spectrum, which in turn enables lenders to effectively manage the risk of their customer base.
+For example, we estimate that using the more predictive FICO Score 10 model will enable credit card lenders to reduce their default rates by 13% relative to FICO® Score 8 at a cutoff of ~680.

-One of the scores in the FICO® Score 10 suite, FICO Score 10 T, leverages additional variables in the model, including those from trended credit bureau data, which further refines the accuracy of risk assessment.
+One of the scores in FICO® Score 10, FICO Score 10 T, leverages additional variables in the model, including those from trended credit bureau data, which further refines the accuracy of risk assessment.
 Trended credit bureau data provides a view into the trajectory of certain credit data fields over time, such as account balance amounts reported over the prior 24 months.

 The end result of the updates incorporated in the FICO® Score 10 suite is more predictive FICO Scores that help lenders make better lending decisions and more confidently extend credit.
 Which in turn can lead to more borrowers qualifying for credit, at more competitive terms.
 This is a win-win-win: for consumers, for lenders, and for the economy.